 No. Most men's-ministry content is either shame-based ("you're failing your family") or vague ("be a man of God").
 This is a diagnostic with a score and a specific next step.
 You'll know exactly where you stand and exactly what to do in the next 30 days.

 Faithful biblical Christian.
 Jesus is Lord.
-The framework rests on what Scripture actually says about a man inside his own home.
+The framework rests on what Scripture actually says about a man before God and before the people he's responsible for.
 Christ is the head of every man.
 The husband is the head of his wife as Christ is the head of the church.
-The husband loves his wife the way Christ loved the church and gave himself up for her.
 Fathers raise their children in the discipline and instruction of the Lord.
+Single men are responsible for their own formation now — the habits and character that carry into whatever God has next.
 If that lands as good news, you'll feel at home.
 Grace before effort, not effort to earn grace.

-The free 14-question check-in: 5 minutes.
-The full 50-question audit: 30 to 45 minutes.
-The 7-Domain Framework Brief: 30 to 45 minutes to read once.
+The free 6-question check-in: 5 minutes.
+The full adaptive audit (35 to 56 questions depending on your life stage): 30 to 45 minutes.
+The Framework Brief: 30 to 45 minutes to read once.
 The 30-Day Plan: 15 minutes a day for one month, scoped to your two relatively weakest domains.
 The Companion Pack (devotionals, scripture banks, memory system) is a reference library you return to.
-The audit and plan are meant to be retaken every 90 days.
+The audit is meant to be retaken every 90 days.

 The personal course is built for individual use.
 If you want to run this with a group of men at your church, email us.
 We're putting together a Group Leader Kit (facilitator guide + group license + discussion prompts) and can let you know when it's ready, or work out a group license in the meantime.